dppeykov/Docker/README.md

 ## Swarm Stacks and Production Grade Compose

  - **Stacks = Compose files for production** - stacks accept Compose files as their declarative definition for services, networks and volumes
+ - **docker stack deploy** - using to create stacks rather than docker service create